ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

    FlexNet Licensing error:-5,357

-PADT generally has a great blog regarding ANSYS issues, and licensing is always a common issue (for example `Changes to Licensing at ANSYS 2020R1 <https://www.padtinc.com/blog/15271-2/>`_).
+PADT has a great blog regarding ANSYS issues, and licensing is always a common issue (for example `Changes to Licensing at ANSYS 2020R1 <https://www.padtinc.com/blog/15271-2/>`_).
 Should you be responsible for maintaining Ansys licensing or have a personal install of Ansys, please check the online Ansys licensing documentation at